 The expansion of the Oncology Unit will provide a much needed waiting room for patients and their loved ones.
 The current Oncology Unit requires patients to wait in the hallway for their treatments.
 In addition to a new waiting room, 2 new treatment rooms will provide increased privacy for patients.
 Currently, curtains separate patient beds which limits privacy and increases noise.
 The 6 treatment chairs will also have an increase in space between them to enhance patient’s comfort while receiving treatments.

 The Physicians and Nursing staff will greatly benefit from the expanded space.
 The Oncology Unit will have permanent workstations for nursing staff, replacing the current mobile and shared workstation.
 The department will increase their capacity to deliver services to patients though the provision of 2 new physician treatment rooms and a dedicated nursing room for medication preparation and equipment storage.

-With our Ambulatory Care Campaign, we have the ability to offer our major donors unique naming recognition opportunities.
+With our Ambulatory Care Campaign, the Foundation has the ability to offer our major donors unique naming recognition opportunities for donations over $10,000.
 Interested donors can leave a lasting legacy by supporting equipment purchases for a designated area.
 The Foundation can be contacted for further details on recognition opportunities for the Ambulatory Care Campaign.